Country | Costa Rica |

 At Extra, you'll find a different espresso every time, it's always single-origin, meaning from a single farm.
 We roast it lightly to highlight its sweetness and acidity.
 We recommend preparing it in high-quality espresso machines, which can bring out the best in it.

-Espresso Coffee Family
+Espresso Coffee Series

 Which coffee is currently in Extra?